Reporting Your Wages or Work Status for Paid Family Leave

 - Holiday pay

-You will report any wages on your initial claim form when you file your claim.
-During your claim, if you receive any of the forms listed below, you must complete and return them to the EDD online or by mail to avoid possible overpayments, penalties, false statement disqualifications, or a stop to your benefit payments.
+During your claim, if you receive any of the forms listed below, you must complete and return them to us online or by mail to avoid possible overpayments, penalties, false statement disqualifications, or a stop to your benefit payments.

 You may report wages or that you’ve returned to work on the follow forms:

-- If you need to continue providing care for a family member select the box that applies to your claim on the PFL Claimant’s Certification section of the DE 2525XFA.
-You must have the care recipient’s physician/practitioner also complete the Physician’s Supplementary Certificate section of the DE 2525XFA and return to the EDD.
+If you still have benefits available and need to continue providing care for a family member, select the box that applies to your claim on the PFL Claimant’s Certification section of the DE 2525XFA.
+You must have the care recipient’s licensed health professional also complete the Physician’s Supplementary Certificate section of the DE 2525XFA and return it to us.

-To submit any of the forms stated above by mail, complete the form and mail to the EDD using the self-addressed envelope provided.
+To submit any of the forms stated above by mail, complete the form and mail to us using the self-addressed envelope provided.

-If you are eligible for benefits, allow 10 business days to process your payment after the EDD receives the form.
+If you are eligible for benefits, allow 10 business days to process your payment after we receive the form.